mjmanley/PredictiveModeling/pm_service_api_spark_streaming.md

 ```
 {: codeblock}

-Please note **deployments** `url` that is needed to create batch deployment in next step.
+Note the **deployments** `url` value that you need to create the following batch deployment.

 ## Creating a streaming deployment with IBM Message Hub

 To use a REST API call to create a streaming deployment of your
 predictive model, provide the following details:

-*  The access token created in the previous step
+*  The access token, which you created in the previous step

 *  Spark service credentials, which can be found on the Service
    Credentials tab of the {{site.data.keyword.Bluemix_notm}} Spark service dashboard.
 Before
-   making the deployment request, Spark credentials must be
+   you make the deployment request, Spark credentials must be
-   decoded as base64 and passed in the header of a curl request
+   decoded as base64 and passed in the header of a `curl` request
    as X-Spark-Service-Instance.

    Depending on the operating system that you are using, you must issue one of the following terminal commands to perform base64 decoding and assign it to the environment variable.